OpenAgricultureFoundation/openag_pfc2/instructions.md

  43. Connect **Molex JR 2-Pos Recepticle with "K16" Label to 19" Black Lead with 8 Stud 14-16 AWG Spade Terminals, 27" Red Lead** (WIR-HAR-0021) black wire to GND Bus 1, Terminal 14 and red wire to K16-NO
  44. Bundle together K12, K13, K14, K15, and K16 and zip tie them together.
  45. Connect **Inline Barrel Plug with Leads, Connectorized** (WIR-CBL-CZD-0001) black wire to GND Bus 1, Terminal 9, red wire to 12V Bus 1, Terminal 9, and the barrel plug to the **Arduino Mega** Barrel Jack.
 The assembly should now look something like this: ![brain_panel_pre_routing_front] (photos/brain_panel_pre_routing_front.JPG) ![brain_panel_pre_routing_back] (photos/brain_panel_pre_routing_back.JPG)
+ 46. Bundle the ratsnest on the back side into an orderly wire route by starting at the edges of the bundle and then moving inward.
+For example, bundle the all the red wires near the 12V bus that are close to each other.
+Do this for all the power bus bars.
+Then, move to the connectors on the other side of the wires and make sure the red and black wires coming into the them are of even lengths.
+Slowly tie the wires into the "main veins" and adjust as needed to make the routing look clean.
+It may be helpful to use place holder zip-ties in the process to help organize the clutter.
+Make sure the wires end up routed as they are in the photo below: ![brain_panel_post_routing_front] (photos/brain_panel_post_routing_front.JPG) ![brain_panel_post_routing_back] (photos/brain_panel_post_routing_back.JPG)

 ## Assemble the Power Module